lancs-gridpp/udptun/README.md

         host: monitor.example.com
         port: 9992
   channels:
+    summary:
+      tunnel: monitor
+      label: 0
     detailed:
       tunnel: monitor
-      labels: [ 0 ]
+      label: 1
   sockets:
-    main:
+    detailed:
       udp:
+        ipv6: false
+        host: localhost
-        port: 9500
+        port: 9400
       channels: [ detailed ]
+    summary:
+      udp:
+        ipv6: false
+        host: localhost
+        port: 9401
+      channels: [ summary ]
 ```

-(`main`, `detailed` and `monitor` are used-defined.
+(`main`, `detailed`, `summary` and `monitor` are used-defined.)
-Socket names are used only for logging.)

-This example creates a UDP socket on `localhost:9500`, and opens a TCP connection to `monitor.example.com:9992`.
+This example creates UDP sockets on `localhost:9400` and `localhost:9401`, and opens a TCP connection to `monitor.example.com:9992`.
+Every datagram received on `9400` is passed through a queue `ingress/detailed`, and on `9401` through `ingress/summary`.
+The peer address of each datagram is mapped to a 16-bit client id, stored with the datagram.
-Everything datagram received on the UDP socket is queued on `ingress/detailed`, and then sent over the TCP socket encapsulated with a set of one label 0.
+Each datagram from a queue is sent over the TCP socket, encapsulated with its client id and the label associated with the queue.

-Multiple tunnels may be specified, along with multiple channels, each one referencing a tunnel.
-Multiple sockets may be specified, each copied its received datagrams to multiple channels.
+As described for the egress side, the label determines which destinations a datagram is ultimately delivered to.
+The client id, meanwhile, ensures that distinct datagram senders in the ingress side are represented by distinct senders on the egress side.

 ## Addresses